UlordChain/uwallet-client-pro/README.rst

     sudo apt-get install python-qt4

-If you downloaded the official package (tar.gz), then you can run uwallet from its root directory, without installing it on your system; all the python dependencies are included in the 'packages' directory.
+If you download the official package (tar.gz), you can run uwallet from its root directory directly; all the python dependencies are included in the 'packages' directory.
 To run uwallet from its root directory, just do::

     ./uwallet